-Counseling is a process of discovery in which a trained, experienced professional will help guide you through important, difficult, or fearful experiences.
-It is a time to share concerns, learn about self, resolve conflicts, and solve problems in a caring and open environment.
+Counseling is a process of discovery in which а trained, experienced will help guide you professional through important, difficult, or fearful experiences.
+It is a time to share concerns, learn about yourself, resolve conflicts, and solve problems in a caring and open environment.
 Appointments are scheduled within specific time frames and confidentiality is assured.
 Although this process of sorting out life's difficulties is often a struggle, it can be a very beneficial time as you begin to experience the relief that comes from understanding, making healthy decisions, and from simply knowing that you are not alone.